In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 If a silage inoculant contains synthetic colouring agents, does that mean that it is prohibited for use in organic livestock feed production?
 (94)

 Yes.
-Only colouring agents from biological sources, such as dehydrated beets, can be used in livestock feed or forage as described in Table 5.2 of the PSL.
+Only colouring agents from biological sources, such as dehydrated beets, can be used in livestock feed or forage as described in Table 5.2 of CAN/CGSB-32.311.

 40% grain ration in early lactation #

 No, dairy cows cannot be fed more than 40% grain to meet their nutritional needs in early lactation.
-The allowance for feeding more grain in 6.4.3 i) is only for exceptional circumstances beyond the control of the operator.
+The allowance for feeding more grain in Clause 6.4.4 j) is only for exceptional circumstances beyond the control of the operator.

 Percentage of organic ingredients for feed #

-In 2020, “Food waste” was added to Table 5.2 and the annotation specifies that it is allowed to use “organic food for human consumption or by-products from organic food production”.
-This means that livestock may be fed organic food waste (≥ 95% organic content) certified in accordance with 32.310 – subclause 9.2.1.
-Food products containing 70-95% organic ingredients and compliant with 32.310 – subclause 9.2.2 can only be fed to livestock according to the derogation in 6.4.7.
+The annotation to “Food waste” in CAN/CGSB-32.311 Table 5.2 permits the use of “organic food for human consumption or by-products from organic food production”.
+This means that livestock may be fed organic food waste (≥ 95% organic content) certified in accordance with Clause 9.2.1.
+Food products containing 70-95% organic ingredients and compliant with Clause 9.2.2 can only be fed to livestock according to the derogation in Clause 6.4.8.

 6.5 Transport and handling #